RongWroom/headshots/README.md

 - Go to [Replicate](https://replicate.com/) and sign up for an account.
 - Get your API key from [Replicate Account Settings](https://replicate.com/account/api-tokens)
 - Add your Replicate API token to your environment variables as `REPLICATE_API_TOKEN`
+  - Note: This replaces the previous `ASTRIA_API_KEY` if you're migrating from Astria
 - Fill in `your-blob-read-write-token` with your Vercel Blob token (steps below)

+This application uses two Replicate models:
+- `replicate/flux-fast-trainer` - For training a user-specific model
+- `lucataco/flux-dev-multi-lora` - For applying styles to the trained model

 If your production webhook callbacks do not seem to be working, make sure the callback URL is not of a Vercel dedicated branch deployment which requires authentication, in which case you will not see the callback in the logs.